Attention C-Box Owners. Commercial C-Box design upgrades are now available from the author.

 What Went Wrong?

-Six weeks later I was simply reinstated as if nothing had happened.
+After six weeks, however, I was simply reinstated as if nothing had happened.
+Mr M Smith has been sacked.

-In that short time my close friend, Mr P Smith had taken over my job and managed to kill at least 5 tonne of barramundi.
+In that short time my close friend, Mr P Smith, had taken over my job and managed to kill at least 5 tonne of barramundi.
+These so called private consultants had ordered feeding rates to 4% per day.

 We started out using maximum dose rates of highly toxic formalin to bring the pathogens under control.
 But within 3 weeks the maximum allowable dose rate had no effect.
 We had used over 100 litres of the stuff by this stage.

 Such a tragedy it was.
-We filled tub after tub with dying fish.
-We worked hour after hour with dead carcases damming and over flowing the tanks faster than we could remove them.
+During the first three weeks staff filled tub after tub with dying fish.
+We all worked hour after hour removing dead carcases.
+Damming and over flowing the tanks faster than we could remove them.
 The emotional strains were high on staff moral as we continued to deal with a system inferior to the published information.

 Unfortunately, families have lost their homes, life savings have been lost and there is a need for recompense.
 Hopefully, that will take the form of product sales and dynamic adjustments on patented technologies.
 There are commercial solutions and there are indeed, world-wide sales and demand for such technologies.